MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 * Your app's access level (view, create, or edit)

-For more information see [Considerations when generating an embed token](generate-embed-token.md).
+For more information, see [Considerations when generating an embed token](generate-embed-token.md).

 ## Authentication flows